Menu

 Bai Mu Dan is best suited to the milder dishes and is an excellent introduction

-for white tea and traditionally crafted using only silvery, downy bud and
+white tea and traditionally crafted using only silvery, downy bud and two

-two leaves picked in early spring.
-Velvety texture and subtle notes of
+leaves picked in early spring.
+Velvety texture and subtle notes of apricot

-7. Zhengshan Xiaozhong Teji (black) Fujian, China (E)
+7. Zhengshan Xiaozhong Teji (black) Fujian, China (O)

 Many have tasted Lapsang Souchong but few have experienced the